lichengxue/Rutgers-MSE/mse_notebook.md

 two subunits is defined by several parameters. `basic_info$NAA_Where` decides which ages can be in which subunit on January 1st of each year.
 Here we have set it up so that Age 1 in Stock 1 cannot be in Stock 2 on January 1st and that No individuals from Stock 2 move into region 1.
+Black sea bass present natal homing and therefore we allow for it in the model.

 ```r
 basic_info$NAA_where <- array(1, dim = c(n_stocks, n_regions, n_ages))